muflone/gptrace/README.md

 In the **Processes** tab you'll the external processes were called from your application, along with their information and command line arguments.

+# Reliability

+gpTrace uses a Python library called *ptrace* which, at the actual stage, results unstable and sometimes unreliable.
+Therefore you are warned the called external program can fail, break, stop, hung or result unbearably slow.

+In particular the opening and the closing processes are very delicate and sometimes a crash could happen when you start an application or when you close a running application.

+If gpTrace hangs please kill the application using a process manager or the terminal command *kill*.

 # System Requirements

 * Python >= 3.6 (developed and tested for Python 3.9 and 3.10)